 An acknowledgement notice can be placed in the Bournemouth Daily Echo (or other paper/s of your choice) to thank the mourners for sending flowers, donations and sympathy cards and it is also an opportunity to thank the people who helped you most before and after the funeral.
 We will be happy to assist in creating and placing the acknowledgement notice for you.

-We can supply beautiful wooden benches for your garden with an engraved message added to it.
+We can offer advice about arranging a beautiful wooden benches for your garden with an engraved message added to it.

 Temporary Grave Markers

 If required, we can place a temporary six month grave marker on the grave for use until the memorial is fixed.

 We can provide advice on local restrictions and regulations, along with timescales and recommend a local supplier.